gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

     }
 ```

 Immediately we see a few things that are probably new to us.
-Our class implements  something called *IDialog* and we have a couple methods that seem to be getting passed an *IDialogContext*.
-These are some of the fundamental building blocks available within the .NEt Bot Builder SDK.
+Our *RootDialog* class implements  something called *IDialog* and we have a couple methods that seem to be getting passed an *IDialogContext*.
+These are some of the fundamental building blocks available within the .NEt Bot Builder SDK (don't worry, we'll cover these in detail in future labs).
 No better way to see how things work than to step through the code, so let's run the project and see it in action!

 ## Testing your Bot Application